TotoruOps/blog/about.md

 ### Development Coordinator, Hubchain - August 2018 - May 2020

-Same company, new position, first leadership experience!
+First leadership experience!
 A lot of experience and learnings.
-As a coordinator I was responsible for granting things were delivered, deal with clients and act as a shield for the engineers.
+As a coordinator I was responsible for granting things were delivered, deal with clients, talk and understand requirements and act as a shield for the engineers.
 There I`ve improved not just my Product Vision, but also my interview and management skills.

 ### Blockchain Developer, HubChain - March 2018 - August 2018